Get a demo

 How well do you know your families?

 You may have noticed families have changed.
 More people are being cremated.
 People want fewer religious elements at their services.
-And more.
-All of this leaves you wondering how you can serve them better.
+Technology use has gone up.
+All of these changes leave you wondering how you can serve them better.

-To help funeral professionals better understand the families they were serving, two companies (Directors Investment Group and McKee Wallwork + Co.) joined forces in 2021 to conduct one of the largest funeral consumer studies in the nation.
+To help funeral professionals understand families, Directors Investment Group (our parent company) and McKee Wallwork (a market research company) joined forces in 2021 to conduct one of the largest funeral consumer studies in the nation.

 They interviewed thousands of everyday people from ages 35-69 to ask them about all parts of funeral service (and their personal lives).